cxd/wave_weather_data_python/README.md

 This project is an experiment in using a simple network architecture to explore the potential for modelling such data.

+In general applications of modelling wave buoy data from time series include providing predictions for energy produced by waves, as well as estimates of near shore surges during extreme weather events.

 ## Example Notebooks

 An ipython notebooks running in google colabatory are available here: